-Registration opens November 1!
-The merit scholarships and need-based financial aid priority deadline is April 21, 2023!
+Registration is open now!
+The merit scholarships and need-based financial aid priority deadline is March 1, 2024!
 High school students who are ages 15–18 and who have completed their sophomore year are eligible to enroll.
 Browse courses and register online.
 There are two registration options for you to choose online.

 Option 1: Apply for aid/scholarships and pay a $100 non-refundable tuition deposit.
 Browse courses online and select this option if you would like to apply for merit scholarship and/or need-based financial aid.
 You will be prompted to answer follow up questions on the next few screens, and pay the $100 non-refundable tuition deposit at checkout.
 Once you have been notified of your potential award amounts, you will be required to pay your remaining balance online by our payment deadline.

 Option 2: Pay in full now.
 Browse courses online and then select this option if you do not wish to apply for aid or scholarships and are ready to pay in full now for tuition, and housing fees (if requested).
 You will be prompted to answer follow up questions on the next few screens, and pay the full cost of tuition, and housing (if requested), at checkout.
 The full cost of the program tuition includes a $100 non-refundable tuition deposit.

 The merit scholarship priority deadline is March 1, 2024!
 To apply for a merit scholarship, students should choose "Option 1: Apply for aid/scholarships and pay a $100 non-refundable tuition deposit" when registering online and pay a $100 non-refundable tuition deposit.

 Applicants must select “Yes” when asked if you are applying for a merit scholarship at the time of registration.